What is Liphatech's background?

 Other ways to compare rodenticides include:

-A: Is the product a single feed or multiple feed products?
+A: Is the product a single feed or multiple feed product?
 What is its mode of action (anticoagulant, calcium disrupter, nerve system paralysis)?
-What type of formulation works best for your situation - Mini-Blocks, Pellet Place Packs, Meal, or Bulk Pellets?
+What type of formulation works best for your situation - Soft Bait, Mini-Blocks, Pellet Place Packs, Meal, or Bulk Pellets?

 A: Multiple-feed products aren't cheaper, it takes more bait to kill the same number of rodents.
 Multiple-feed anticoagulants often require multiple feedings in order for the rodent to ingest enough active ingredient for a lethal dose.
 These are older products and some that rodents may have developed resistance to, such as warfarin.
 Another problem with multiple feed products is that the rodent must choose it over its other feed or food sources several times, which is more unlikely to occur.
 Since they need to eat more, it means that more time and product must be spent in servicing the placements.
 Single-feed products can deliver a lethal dose in one feeding.
-These are newer chemistries, such as bromadiolone (BootHill) or difethialone (Hombre).
+These are newer chemistries, such as bromadiolone (BootHill, Maki, Resolv and Revolver) or difethialone (BlueMax, FastDraw, FirstStrike, Generation and Hombre).
 No resistance has ever been demonstrated with single-feed anticoagulants in the U.S. Since it requires fewer feedings, knockdown is easier, as is servicing the placements.